Millis, Massachusetts: Notable sites

 One of the most important sites in Millis is Richardson's Tavern, which was built c.
 1720.
 This tavern accommodated George Washington for lunch on his way to Cambridge in 1775.
 It is rumored that Nathan Hale and the Marquis de Lafayette also stopped at the tavern to dine.

 Millis' cemetery, called Prospect Hill Cemetery, is home to the grave of Christian Herter, the United States Secretary of State under President Dwight D. Eisenhower.
 Secretary Herter lived on a large farm on Causeway Street in Millis and, it is rumored, when summoned to Washington, D.C., he left his farm directly by helicopter to Logan International Airport.
 Prospect Hill Cemetery is listed on the National Historic Register.

 King Philip's War

 The history of Millis is closely tied with King Philip's War of 1675 to 1676.
 On February 21, 1676, Native Americans killed 17 Medfield citizens and destroyed half of the town (32 houses, two mills, and many barns).
 Immediately after this attack, the Native Americans under King Philip (Metacom) fled to Millis where they held a grand feast.
-This spot is marked by "The King Phillip Trees", which are two hundred-year-old trees protected by the Millis Historical Society.
+This spot is marked by "The King Philip Trees", which are two hundred-year-old trees protected by the Millis Historical Society.
 The next day, on February 22, the Native American forces led an offensive against the Fayerbanke Palisades at Boggestowe Farms, which are in present-day Millis.
 This attack was repulsed, as well as a second attack, which occurred on May 6.